 Middle 50% ACT scored 17-18

 83% of professors have a Ph.D or the highest degree in their field.

 Students perform 50,000 hours of community service annually.

 100+ student organizations

 25 Division I, 18 club, and four intramural sports

 Average room and board: $13,060

 Percentage of students receiving institutional aid: 97%

-92% of La Salle graduates are employed or in graduate school within one year of graduation.
+92% of La Salle graduates are employed, volunteering full-time through service programs or pursuing additional education full-time within one year of graduation.